Ravinderkaur9914/flipkart-data-scrape/README.md

 2. Parse HTML – Use BeautifulSoup to read and parse HTML content.
 3. Extract Data – Identify HTML tags for product details and extract information.
 4. Store Data – Save data in a structured format using Pandas.
-5. Export – Output the results to an Excel file <a> .
+5. Export – Output the results to an Excel file <a href="https://github.com/Ravinderkaur9914/flipkart-data-scrape/blob/main/Flipkart_Laptops.xlsx"> xlsx </a>.
 ________________________________________